 Biography (in short / with more details)

 Eric Brousseau is Professor of Economics and Management at the University Paris-Dauphine; a founding member of PSL Research University.
 He is a member of Dauphine Research in Management (DRM), a Joint Research Center between Dauphine and the CNRS.
+He is the Scientific Director of the Chair “Governance and Regulation” and of the “Club des Régulateurs” chairgovreg.fondation-dauphine.fr.
 He is also involved with the European University Institute in Florence.

 His research focuses on economic governance and market regulation.
 He is interested in how the strategies of actors influence the organization and evolution of institutions shaping economic activities; hence detailed researches on how regulatory frameworks emerge, evolve and perform in various contemporary or historical, national or transnational contexts; as well as on the interactions between self- and public regulations.
 He has published nearly a hundred scientific papers and has edited about fifteen books and symposia.
 He has been involved in researches funded by the French Government, the European Commission, the US National Science Foundation, the UN, and the OECD.

-He is the founder and the director of the European School for New-Institutional Economics
+He is the founder and the director of the Institutional & Organizational Economics Academy

-(ESNIE), and is a Past-President of the International Society
+(IOEA; ex-ESNIE), and is a Past-President of the

 He is also an honorary member of the